luebbertevan/animal-shelter-management-platform/spec.md

 #### Foster Opportunities Board

 -   Coordinator posts animals needing placement with urgency, duration, special care notes.
+-   **Display as groups or singles:** Opportunities show as groups (e.g., "Litter of 4 kittens") or individual animals, allowing fosters to see what they're committing to at a glance.
 -   Built to handle bulk intakes (e.g., large rescue shipments) where information arrives in batches or remains incomplete.
 -   Fosters browse opportunities, mark interest, or request assignment.
 -   Coordinator dashboard: pending interest requests and recommended matches (manual selection in MVP).